(FLAG) Joseph Barreiro, 98, of Lincoln, passed away peacefully on Wednesday, June 9, 2021.

 Joseph was a United States Army Veteran, serving in Europe.
 He was part of the D Day invasion of France where he joined his fellow comrades on the beaches of Normandy.
 In July of 1944 he was captured by the German army and held prisoner at Küstrin, Germany until he was liberated in February of 1945.
 Upon completion of his Military service, Joe returned home and was employed at the former Narragansett Wire for many years.

 He is survived by his son Joseph Barreiro, Jr and his wife Doris of Shirley, Massachusetts.
 He also leaves his step daughter, Kathleen Muldoon of Lincoln, and his sisters, Mary Jones of Fairfax, Virginia, and Edalina Grenier of Portland, Maine.
-Joe is also survived by his two nieces, Elizabeth Jones-Sherwood and Christine Grenier, two nephews, David Grenier and Randall Grenier as well as several nieces and nephews from Maine to Florida who loved spending time and visiting with him.
+Joe is also survived by several nieces and nephews from Maine to Florida who loved spending time and visiting with him.

 Mr. Barreiro was a devoted grandfather to his six grandchildren; Karen Acciardo and her husband Charles, Christopher Culpan and his wife Marla, Jeffrey Culpan, Seamus Muldoon, Kate Giannini and her husband James, and Kimberly Gomez as well as his eight great-grandchildren; Erin Acciardo, Jack Acciardo, Aidan Culpan, Cameron Culpan, Jordan Culpan, Aubrey Giannini, Connor Giannini, and Briana Gomez.